Pratixx/ProcV/README.md

   - [ ] Console output (through COM or something)
   - [ ] Algorithms (sorting, hashmaps, etc.)

-## Helium?
+## Building

-ProcV is not an operating system: it is a lineup of operating systems I intend to develop.
-ProcV Helium is the name of the first operating system in this lineup, and each one will be an improvement on the next with distinct differences.
-It is codenamed "helium" due to the element's light nature, which is what ProcV aims to be.
+To build ProcV, you only require 3 dependencies:
+ - QEMU
+ - NASM
+ - i686 ELF GCC cross compiler

+If you are on Windows, you may build directly using the provided `run32.bat` Batch script in the repository.
+It will automatically compile the source into a disk image and boot you into the operating system through `qemu-system-i386`.
+This project does not come with a Bash script or a Make script.
+Make sure to place `src` and `run32.bat` in their own folder to prevent the script from dumping logs and temporary folders into your system.

 ## Licensing

 ProcV is licensed under the GNU General Public License v3.
-I value free software and the modification of my work, and the GNU GPLv3 seemed like a best bit for this while restricting others from redistributing ProcV under a proprietary license.
+I value free software and the modification of my work, and the GNU GPLv3 seemed like a best fit for this while restricting others from redistributing ProcV under a proprietary license.
 In my eyes, all software should be free, and therefore, you are free to modify and redistribute ProcV as you wish.